Interview with Adelaide Books about Wim’s new book of poetry, I.O.U.:

-My father was a theater professor, director, playwright, and actor, so my very earliest memories are of attending rehearsals of plays he directed.
-In primal sort of way, this shaped how I’ve developed as a creative storyteller, whether I’m doing fiction, drama, or poetry.
+My father was a theater professor, director, playwright, and actor, so my very earliest memories are of attending play rehearsals.
+In a primal sort of way, this shaped how I’ve developed as a creative storyteller, whether I’m doing fiction, drama, or poetry.
 It also helped shape my growth as a person and how I view reality.
 Starting at the age of two, I watched actors slip in and out of character, oftentimes repeating the same actions and words over and over again, but in endless variations.
 These experiences left me with a lot of lifelong questions and obsessions.
 For example, what are the boundaries between life and performance, reality and imagination?
 How much of what we do every day and all the time is acting, and how much of it is really living—and is there really any difference?
 All my life I’ve observed those boundaries as constantly shifting.
 I’ve also come to see life itself as an act of creative storytelling.

 Do you remember what was your first story (article, essay, or poem) about and when did you write it?

 Again, my roots are in theater, so instead of getting published, I watched my plays go into rehearsals and production.
 Putting words on a page and then turning them over to actors is a true acid test.
 Putting those words in front of an audience takes things to an even tougher level.
 The process has taught me to make hard demands of myself as a writer, and to invent many personal rules of thumb.
 For example: If what you write is hard to speak aloud, it isn’t as good as it should be.
 Keep writing and saying it over and over again until it tastes good.

 What is the title of your latest book and what inspired it?